fpdavis/OMAHSF-Lib/README.md

 * Added more declarations, formulas, and tests
 * Tests now run automatically on index load

+* Added a Script Request for Declarations.js inside OMAHSF-Lib.js so only one reference is need by the user to the library.
+This method of loading Declarations.js will probably not work for Node.js and will need to be modified for that environement.
+This will be done when the Node.js example project is written or someone submits a pull request with it.
+* Added console messages for when scripts are loaded succesfully.

+* Lots of rough enhancements to Quality Assurance Interface.
+* Added checkboxes for Show Successful Tests and Stop On Error.
+* Added Individual Test run form with dynamic input boxes.
+* Added List of constants to automatically populate input boxes when clicked.
+* Laid groundwork to populate an array of test data to run unit tests against.

 ### Creative Commons License Attribution 3.0